KiraAurelius/AR-Entertainment/Personas/Teacher&Dev.md

    - Janette is slow to take in information when dealing with technology but that’s mainly because of her mental state and she’s actually capable of processing information like anyone else.
  * Tinkering
    - Being somewhat technophobe Janette will not uses the systems outside of work or more than necessary.

+## Nebojsa Djeric
+![Neboja]
+ * Description
+   - Nebojsa is a 24-year-old domestic student studying at VUW.
+He is studying busniess and is finishing his masters.
+He has been a tutor for multiple courses and is experienced with both giving lectures and tutorials.
+He loves helping fellow students and helping them fulfill their academic goals
+ * Activities
+   -	Nebojsa is a person who mostly stays at home and study or doing his tutoring works.
+In his free time he spends playing online games with his friends
+ * Attitudes
+   - Nebojsa is highly-focused especially within a proper environment and he also has a good deal of patience when helping others learn.
+ * Aptitudes
+   - He has confident in his technology prowess even if he doesn't study computer-based majors himself
+ * Weaknesses
+   - Nebojsa is highly emotional and holds certain biases due to this.
+ * Domain Knowledge
+   - Nebojsa knows a lot about extra course work and summer projects
+ * System Knowledge
+   - Nebojsa is well-versed with familiar systems but this will be the first time he uses such systems as a tutor
+ * Interaction
+   - He will uses the systems few times a day depends on how many questions or help requests he receives from his students
+ * Priorities
+   - Nebojsa priorities his students first and then to his own studies and works
+ * Motivation
+   - He wants an easy to understand systems that works for both sides tutor and students alike.
+ * Risk Tolerance
+   - Nebojsa has enough patience and tolerance to work through any problems he might face but he would still prefer not to encounter any
+ * Information Processing
+   - Nebojsa is good at processing difficult information and even convert his knowledge and processed information to something easier to understand.
+ * Tinkering
+   - He does not like to tinker as he's always busy with something else.